Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 ### EML AdminTool start

-You can now start the EML AdminTool with the following command:
+You can now start EML AdminTool with the following command:
 ```bash
 cd EML-AdminTool-v2/docker
 docker-compose -f docker-compose.prod.yml up
 ```

 > [!TIP]
-> You can use the `-d` option to start the EML AdminTool in the background.
-You can also use a process manager like PM2, or even create a systemd service, to start the EML AdminTool automatically when your VPS starts.
+> You can use the `-d` option to start EML AdminTool in the background.
+You can also use a process manager like PM2, or even create a systemd service, to start EML AdminTool automatically when your VPS starts.

 ### If you won't use a VPS